Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-business-licence.md

 ### 3.3 Issuer Data Source

-The data in the Rental Property Business Licence credential comes from the City of Vancouver’s Business Licence system.
-The City generates some information directly and verifies others against trusted sources.
+The data in the Rental Property Business Licence credential is sourced from applicant identity credentials and municipal systems of record.
+Some information is generated directly by the Issuer, while other elements are verified against trusted external sources.

-- **Business Licence Filing** – the information provided by or on behalf of the applicant during the licence application or renewal process.
-- **City of Vancouver Business Licence System** – system-generated data such as licence number, revision number, and timestamps.
-- **Foundational Identity Verification** – the applicant’s identity is confirmed using the BC Person Credential or other government-issued photo identification.
+- **Applicant identity** – via the BC Person Credential (high-assurance, Level 3 trusted digital identity).
-- **Property Ownership Verification** – records are checked through the <a href="https://ltsa.ca/">Land Title and Survey Authority (LTSA)</a> to confirm ownership or authorized use of the property.
+- **Primary address history** – verified using ICBC address records or the Person Credential, for short-term rental licence applications.
+- **Property ownership** – verified against internal systems, for long-term rental licence applications.
-- **Authorization Verification** – an Owner’s Letter of Authorization, where applicable, is collected and retained.
+- **Authorization** – verified by requiring an Owner’s Letter of Authorization if the applicant is not the property owner, for short term rental applications.

 The source of each attribute is described in the Attributes section.